 However, it must be pointed out that some controversy surrounds the role of high protein consumption, and in particular leucine intake, in overall metabolic homeostasis.
 This is due to the fact that some studies in laboratory animals have shown that leucine supplementation results in insulin resistance.
 This latter effect would certainly lead to an increased likelihood for development of type 2 diabetes.
 In the typical Western diet consisting of high dairy and meat, the role of leucine in the pathogeneis of type 2 diabetes is suggested by the consequent over activation of mTOR.
 With respect to diabetes, activation of mTOR results in phosphorylation and activation of the kinase, p70S6K, which in turn phosphorylates the insulin receptor substrate 1 (IRS-1).
 Phosphorylation of IRS-1 by p70S6K results in reduced insulin-mediated signaling via the insulin receptor, thereby, increasing the metabolic burden on pancreatic β-cells.
 In addition, increased mTOR activation leads to adipogenesis which can lead to obesity-mediated insulin resistance.
 Most of the work in laboratory animals demonstrates that the positive effects of increased leucine intake or high-protein diets are most pronounced when the animals are also consuming a high-fat diet.
 Therefore, it is suggestive that there are definite benefits for overweight and obese individuals to increase their intake of leucine and/or total protein as a means for appetite and weight control.
 However, although high-protein diets or leucine supplementation are important considerations in a healthy diet, the total amount consumed must be taken into account so as not to lead to excess mTOR activation.back to the top

 Phenylalanine normally has only two fates: incorporation into polypeptide chains, and hydroxylation to tyrosine via the tetrahydrobiopterin-requiring phenylalanine hydroxylase (PAH) reaction.
-Thus, phenylalanine catabolism always follows the pathway of tyrosine catabolism.
+Thus, phenylalanine catabolism always ensues in the pathway of tyrosine biosynthesis followed by tyrosine catabolism.
 Tyrosine is equally important for protein biosynthesis as well as an intermediate in the biosynthesis of the catecholamines: dopamine, norepinephrine and epinephrine (see Specialized Products of Amino Acids).